 - Adsorption or PSA

 - Absorption or Organic solvent dilution

-These technologies allow for removal of carbon dioxide (CO2) and other impurities (H2O, N2, H2S, siloxanes, etc.) so that that the biomethane becomes interchangeable with conventional natural gas and can be injected safely into gas pipelines.
-Typically these technologies will capture approximately 90+% of the methane in the biogas (loss of 10% of less) and will bring biomethane or renewable natural gas quality to 97+% CH4.
+These technologies allow the removal of carbon dioxide (CO2) and other impurities (H2O, N2, H2S, siloxanes, etc.) so that that the biomethane becomes interchangeable with conventional natural gas and can be injected safely into gas pipelines.
+Typically, these technologies will capture approximately 90+% of the methane in the biogas (loss of 10% of less) and will bring biomethane or renewable natural gas quality to 97+% CH4.